NextCenturyCorporation/AIDA-Interchange-Format/python/VIRTUAL-README.md

 ## Create virtual environment

 When you are starting development of a python project, you first need to create a virtual environment.
-The name of the virtual environent in the example below, `aida-interchange-format`, assumes you are making changes or testing the AIF library.
+The name of the virtual environment in the example below, `aida-interchange-format`, assumes you are making changes or testing the AIF library.
 Feel free to use a name specific to your application if you are just using the AIF library.

 Navigate inside the `AIDA-Interchange-Format/python` directory and run the following